Covid-19 shuts production of five SABC dramas

 “The SABC can confirm that some of its programmes have halted production due to Covid-19 infections and possible cases in some instances,” SABC acting spokesperson Mmoni Seapolelo said.

-Skeem Saam spokesperson Sumaya Mogola confirmed to Sowetan that the show resumed production on Monday after completing its 17-day period of isolation since June 12.
+Skeem Saam spokesperson Sumaya Mogola confirmed that the show resumed production on Monday after completing its 17-day period of isolation since June 12.

 Generations: The Legacy with stars such as Vusi Kunene, Manaka Ranaka and Vuyo Dabula kicked off its production break this week after a crew member tested positive.

-“The infected staff member is currently self-quarantined and receiving medical attention,” Generations: The Legacy spokesperson Nandipha Pantsi said.
+“The infected staff member is now self-quarantined and receiving medical attention,” Generations: The Legacy spokesperson Nandipha Pantsi said.

 “For the safety of our cast and crew, we have decided to shut down production until further notice.